 Auckland Man wants to turn 40 million possums into iPad cases

-Earlier this week, I went on the hunt for a new iPad case (a hunt that continues, fact fans).
+Earlier this week, I went on the hunt for a new iPad case.

 I asked my Twitter followers for recommendations.

-They social media mob came back with a number of recommendations, from the trendy (Dodo, Portenzo) to the sleek (SmartSuit3) to the official (Apple's Smart Case - a two sided case, as opposed to the magnety front-only thing officially called the Smart Cover).
+The social media mob came back with a number of recommendations, from the trendy (Dodo, Portenzo) to the sleek (SmartSuit3) to the official (Apple's Smart Case).

 But by far the most original pitch to hit my inbox this week came from West Auckland man Ian Miller.

 Miller is best known to the public (or at least best-heard) through his voice work for radio stations including, back in the day, Radio Pacific and Radio Hauraki.
 He has also worked as an IT journalist, which is where came across the first PDAs and smartphones - which in turn sparked his own business, Nutshell, which develops and sells genuine leather cases for almost every type of mobile gadget.